German mark (1871)

-The German mark (Goldmark [ˈɡɔltmaʁk]; sign: ℳ) was the currency of the German Empire, which spanned from 1871 to 1918.
+The German mark (Goldmark [ˈɡɔltmaʁk]; sign: ℳ︁) was the currency of the German Empire, which spanned from 1871 to 1918.
 The mark was paired with the minor unit of the pfennig (₰); 100 pfennigs were equivalent to 1 mark.
-The mark was on the gold standard from 1871–1914, but like most nations during World War I, the German Empire removed the gold backing in August 1914, and gold coins ceased to circulate.
+The mark was on the gold standard from 1871 to 1914, but like most nations during World War I, the German Empire removed the gold backing in August 1914, and gold coins ceased to circulate.

 After the fall of the Empire due to the November Revolution of 1918, the mark was succeeded by the Weimar Republic's mark, derisively referred to as the Papiermark (lit.
-'Paper mark') due to hyperinflation in the Weimar Republic from 1918–1923.
+'Paper mark') due to hyperinflation in the Weimar Republic from 1918 to 1923.

 History

 The introduction of the German mark in 1873 was the culmination of decades-long efforts to unify the various currencies used by the German Confederation.
 The Zollverein unified in 1838 the Prussian and South German currencies at a fixed rate of 1 Prussian thaler = 1 3/4 South German gulden = 16.704 g fine silver.
 A larger currency convention in 1857 replaced the Prussian thaler with the Vereinsthaler of 16 2/3 g fine silver, equivalent to 1 North German thaler, 1 1/2 Austro-Hungarian florins, or 1 3/4 South German gulden.